lnbspace/lnbspace/README.md

 ## Wonder vision of LnB:
 - Fueling each tech mind driving them to become technocrats.
 - Connecting each specialized wannabe to become tech specialists.
-- Arriving worldwide to spread the advancement about the advances making every tech cerebrum our long-lasting accomplices.
+- Arriving worldwide to spread the advancement about the advances making every tech cerebrum our long-lasting partners.

 ### We follow the theory of “3Ls”: